olimorris/onedarkpro.nvim/README.md

 - `onedark_vivid`
 - `onedark_dark`

-A default theme can be set with:
+A default main theme can be set with:

 ```lua
 theme = "onedark_vivid",